If You Have Joint Custody Who Pays Child Support?

 Does Shared Physical Custody Change My Basic Child Support Payments?

-In shared physical custody cases, basic child support payments are adjusted when the non-residential parent keeps the children more than 92 nights a year.
-As non-residential parent increases the time spent with their children, their monthly child support payment amount decreases.
+In shared physical custody arrangements, the basic child support payments adjust when the non-residential parent hosts the children for more than 92 nights a year.

 How Will a Change in My Income Affect My Joint Responsibilities?

-Our law firm can help you if you need to modify your child support payments.
+Our law firm can assist you if you need to modify your child support payments.

 How Is Child Support Calculated for Parents?

-The Courts use an “Income Shares Model,” which combines a portion of each parent’s monthly adjusted gross income.
-The model allows children to receive a share of income from both parents.
+The Courts utilize an “Income Shares Model,” which combines each parent’s monthly adjusted gross income to calculate a monthly basic support obligation.
+This model ensures that children benefit from the financial contributions of both parents.

 How Can I Get Answers to My Questions About Child Support?